Karkaraly Range

-Karkaraly city lies at the feet of the eastern slopes of the mountains.
+Karkaraly city lies at the feet of the eastern slopes of the mountains and Karagaily village, a little further east.
 A large sector of the range is part of the Karkaraly National Park, a 112120 ha protected area established in 1998.

 Geography

 The Karkaraly Range is one of the subranges of the Kazakh Upland system (Saryarka).
-It rises to the northwest of the smaller, but higher, Kent Range.
+It rises to the northwest of the smaller, but higher, Kent Range, marking the southern limit the Karasor Basin.
 The larger Kyzyltas range rises to the southwest.
-The Karkaraly stretches from north to south for about 40 km.
+The Karkaraly Range stretches from north to south for about 40 km.
 Its highest point is Zhirensakal (Komsomol Peak), a 1403 m high summit.
 The mountains are deeply dissected by valleys and ravines.
 There are numerous small lakes, such as Pasheno and Shaytankol within the range, as well as Bolshoye, Zhartas and Ashchykol at the feet of the mountains.

-The main rivers having their sources in the range are the Sarsu, Taldy and Tundak.
+The main rivers having their sources in the range are the Karkaraly, flowing into lake Karasor, as well as the Sarsu and Tundak.
+The Taldy flows northwards, its valley forming the eastern limit of the range.

 Flora

-The range is covered by pine forests as well as steppe vegetation made up of coarse feathergrass and forb grassland areas.
+The range is covered by pine forests as well as highland steppe vegetation made up of coarse feathergrass and forb grassland areas.